KarthikSaladi047/Azure-Pipeline-Project/README.md

   npm test
   ```

-- 3.Build & Push Docker Image: In this stage, the application will be built and containerized using Docker then the containerized application will be pushed to an Azure Container Registry.
+- 3. Build & Push Docker Image: In this stage, the application will be built and containerized using Docker then the containerized application will be pushed to an Azure Container Registry.
    Here we build a Docker image using the Dockerfile in the repository, and tags the image with myapp:$(Build.BuildId)

   ```